cagov/design-system/docs/pages/get-started.md

 ## Everyone

 Everyone can benefit from the [Design System principles](/principles/).

-## Need help getting started?

-[Reach out to us](/contact-us/).
-We’re available to help you figure out how you can get started, even if you do not have a digital team.